 Bio in 100 words

-Aske Plaat is professor of Data Science at Leiden University, and Scientific Director of the Institute of Computer Science (LIACS).
+Aske Plaat is professor of Data Science at Leiden University, and Scientific Director of the Institute of Artificial Intelligence and Computer Science (LIACS).
 He has a background in artificial intelligence and distributed systems.
-His research interests are in scalable machine learning.
+His research interests are in reinforcement learning and self-learning systems.
 He has won the Novag Award for the best computer chess publication.
 He is co-author of an ERC Advanced grant on combinatorial algorithms for high energy physics.
 Previously he has worked at the Vrije Universiteit Amsterdam, Tilburg University, NHTV Breda, the University of Alberta, and the Massachusetts Institute of Technology.

-Aske Plaat (1966) is professor of Data Science, and Scientific Director of the Department of Computer Science (LIACS) of Leiden University, the Netherlands.
+Aske Plaat (1966) is professor of Data Science, and Scientific Director of the Department of Artificial Intelligence and Computer Science (LIACS) of Leiden University, the Netherlands.
 Plaat has a background in artificial intelligence and distributed systems.
-His research interests are in machine learning: reinforcement learning, scalable combinatorial reasoning algorithms and games.
+His research interests are in machine learning: reinforcement learning, scalable combinatorial reasoning algorithms, games and self-learning systems.

 Plaat studied at the University of Alberta, Edmonton, Canada and the Erasmus University Rotterdam, the Netherlands.
 There he received his PhD in artificial intelligence in 1996 for a thesis on search algorithms.
 This work answered an open question in the relationship between two search algorithms and formed the basis for the creation of the MTD(f) algorithm.
 His supervisors were Jonathan Schaeffer (University of Alberta, Edmonton) and Arie de Bruin (Erasmus University, Rotterdam).
 Three years earlier he received a Master’s degree in Information Management from Erasmus University Rotterdam.
 His Master’s thesis was on compiler support for remote procedure calls.
 His supervisor was Jan van den Berg.